-- Before bed or when you wake up, drink warm milk or chamomile.
-Morning or night-time anxiety can be especially debilitating.
-Chamomile particularly has a calming effect and I’ve noticed that it has really helped when I wake up in a panic and have a busy day ahead.
+Morning or nighttime anxiety can be especially debilitating.
+Chamomile has a calming effect and I’ve noticed that it has really helped when I wake up in a panic and have a busy day ahead.

 Anxiety comes with many physical symptoms and can make your muscles feel tense.
 A hot shower in the morning will help your muscles relax.
 After a long day, a soothing bath also calms the body and mind.

 A change in diet can work wonders.
 Taking care of your physical health through eating the right foods is extremely vital in managing anxiety.

 Whenever my anxiety becomes too much, I take a break from whatever I’m doing and go for a walk.
 Finding the motivation is challenging, but some exercise and fresh air eases anxiety.

 Music has always been a healer for me.
 I like to just put on my headphones, close my eyes, and get lost in my favorite songs.

-- Talk to someone you trust.
 You don’t have to be alone in this.
-Talk to your partner, parent, friend, teacher, etc. and let them know how you’re feeling.
+Talk to your partner, parent, friend, teacher, or someone you trust!

 Thanks for listening.
-See you soon. xoxo
+Talk to you soon! xoxo